 1. Essay about interest and qualifications (1-3 page narrative, double spaced) that includes:

-- Information about what draws you to Seeds of Peace in particular and why you are interested in the opportunity.
+- Information about what draws you to Seeds of Peace in particular and why you are interested in this specific opportunity.

-- Experiences you find relevant for both camp and the time in the region.
-Relevant skills might include work with youth, in conflict resolution, in a particular activity area (for camp activities), language (though not required!), study of the region, previous travel to Israel or Palestine, etc.
+- Your relevant experience for both camp and the time in the region.
+This might include work with youth, conflict-resolution, particular activity areas (for camp activities), language (though not required!), study particular to Israel/Palestine (aka The Region), previous travel to The Region, etc.